1975 Alberta general election

 The 1975 Alberta general election was held on March 26, 1975, to elect members of the Legislative Assembly of Alberta to the 18th Alberta Legislature.
 The election was called on February 14, 1975 prorogued and dissolved of the 17th Alberta Legislature.

 The Progressive Conservative Party led by incumbent Premier Peter Lougheed won its second term in government in a landslide, taking over 62 per cent of the popular vote and winning 69 of the 75 seats in the legislature to form a majority government.

-The Social Credit Party saw its vote collapse.
-After 36 years in government from 1935 to 1971—virtually its entire history—it was ill-prepared for a role in opposition.
+After 36 years in government from 1935 to 1971—virtually its entire history—the Social Credit Party was unprepared for a role in opposition.
 It lost over half of its popular vote from the previous election, and was cut down to only four MLAs—just barely holding onto official party status.

 Background

 The 1971 general election resulted in the Progressive Conservative Party led by Peter Lougheed defeating the Social Credit Party which had governed Alberta continuously for 36 years consecutive years.
 The Progressive Conservatives defeated the Social Credit Party by 5.3 per cent in the popular vote and formed a majority government.

 Social Credit leader and former Premier Harry Strom continued as leader of the opposition until 1973 when he resigned, Strom continued in the legislature until the 1975 election, when he did not seek re-election.
 In the 1973 leadership election, Werner Schmidt, vice-president of Lethbridge Community College, who didn't hold a seat in the Legislative Assembly, ran against former Highways Minister Gordon Taylor, former Education Minister Robert Curtis Clark, and John Ludwig, dean of business education at Alberta College.
 Clark, who had the support of half of the party's MLAs, led Schmidt on the first ballot, 583 votes to 512 votes.
 But in an upset victory, Schmidt won on the second ballot with 814 votes, defeating Clark by 39 votes.
 Social Credit MLA Gordon Taylor grew detached with the party and supported Lougheed's plan to provide gas lines to rural areas.
 Taylor left the Social Credit caucus in 1975 just before the election.

 The New Democratic Party led by leader Grant Notley captured a single seat in the 1971 general election.

 The Alberta Liberal Party failed to capture a single seat in the 1971 general election led by leader Bob Russell.
 Russell contested the 1973 by-election in Calgary-Foothills finishing a distant fourth with 5.8 per cent of the vote.
 Russell resigned the leadership of the Liberal Party later in 1974, and was succeeded by Nicholas Taylor.